MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/New-MgUser.md

 ### -BusinessPhones
 The telephone numbers for the user.
-NOTE: Although this is a string collection, only one number can be set for this property.
+NOTE: Although it is a string collection, only one number can be set for this property.
-Read-only for users synced from on-premises directory.
+Read-only for users synced from the on-premises directory.
 Returned by default.
 Supports $filter (eq, not, ge, le, startsWith).